Xander172006/Xander172006/README.md

 I specialize in developing back-end software and for data analysis.

-My hard working ambition is apparent when creating fullstack web application and interactive dashboards with PowerBI.
+My hard working ambition are apparent when creating fullstack web application and interactive dashboards with PowerBI.
-I am currently on track of learning even more into the data field en love to establish new projects.
+I am currently on track of learning even more into the data field and love to establish new projects.
 I'm diverse in al sorts of programming languages.

 <!-- <p align="center"